BotlikeDen/botlikeden-web/README.md

 # botlikeden-web
-A modern booking platform for beauty, wellness, and personal care.
-Barbers, nail artists, stylists, therapists, and spas can manage appointments easily, while customers browse services and book in just a few clicks.
+A modern booking platform designed for beauty, wellness, and personal care professionals.
+Whether you’re a barber, nail artist, hair stylist, therapist, or spa owner, our app makes managing appointments simple and efficient.
+Customers can easily browse services, check availability, and book their favorite professionals in just a few clicks — anytime, anywhere